bashup/lore/lore.md

 #### lore reload

 `lore reload` forces a reload of the current history file, after saving any currently-unwritten history to it.
 If there is no current history file, a local or global history file is selected automatically.

-(Note: if a `HISTFILE` is already selected, this command does not select a different one, so if you're trying to get lore to recognize a newly-created local history file,  you should probably use `lore local` instead.)
+(Note: if a history file is already selected, this command does *not* select a different one, so if you're trying to get lore to recognize a newly-created local history file,  you should probably use `lore local` instead.)

 ```shell
 lore.reload() {